TAA511 – 8.00 Hours

 - Vehicle and trailer tires must have at least a 2/32 tread depth

-- No more than two students may share one vehicle during the class
+- No more than two participants may share one vehicle during the class.

 Class attendance is an essential part of the education process, and participants in TEEX courses are expected to attend all class sessions and field exercises.
 The course requires participants to attend a minimum of 80% of the class hours as a component of successful course completion.
 During the course, your instructor will review any additional attendance requirement, for example, a field exercise that cannot be missed.

 Participants in a TCOLE credit course must complete the class in its entirety to receive TCOLE credit.

 - Kinetic energy / inertia

 - Methods of trailer backing